Introduction

 Memorial Day

-Most folks seemed to have remembered – at least that they had a day off work.
-Mrs. Appalachian Irishman – and I – visited with her folks, who live nearby.
+Most folks seemed to have remembered -- at least that they had a day off work.
+Mrs. Appalachian Irishman and I visited with her folks, who live nearby.
 That was the first time that I had seen my in-laws, since 7/18/2020!
-I had seen them on those “video chat” things that had been arranged for other days.
-Well, I was glad to see that they were, in the flesh, doing well enough still!
+I had seen them, on those “video chat” things, which had been arranged on other days.
+Well, I was glad to see that they were, in the flesh, doing well enough!

-My father-in-law and I exchanged a brief word, on 3/31/21, about the almost countless number of soldiers that died, in multiple wars, in sacrifice for our freedom.
-I was overwhelmed in my mind for a moment.
+My father-in-law and I exchanged a brief word, on 3/31/2021, about the almost countless number of soldiers, who died, in multiple wars, in sacrifice for our freedom.
+My mind was overwhelmed for a moment.
 I could not fathom the almost countless losses.

 D-Day